daviddias/seshata/README.md

 ![](https://i.cloudup.com/eABDXnuXf0-3000x3000.png)

-#### No more mockups, no more non-updated documentation (well, sort of, I'm sure this a lil more to go to find the panacea of documentation)
+#### No more mockups, no more non-updated documentation (well, sort of, I'm sure there is a 'lil' more to go to find the panacea of documentation :))

 ### How to use